sam-rez/ai-chatbot/README.md

 * How embeddings represent meaning numerically
 * How similarity search enables semantic retrieval
 * How LLMs act as reasoning layers over retrieved data
+* How to structure an AI service like a backend system
-* Why RAG is preferred over fine-tuning for most applications
+* Why RAG is preferred over fine‑tuning for most applications
 * How to debug RAG systems by inspecting retrieved chunks

 ---

-## Limitations
+## Current Limitations (Intentional)

-* No conversation memory (each question is stateless)
+* No conversation memory (each request is stateless)
-* No web UI (CLI only)
+* No frontend UI
+* No retrieval confidence scoring yet
-* No caching of responses or embeddings
+* No caching or evaluation harness
-* Assumes documents are in English

-These are intentional to keep the core architecture clear.
+These are intentionally omitted to keep the core architecture clear.

 ---

 ## Possible Improvements

-* Add citations directly into answers
-* Wrap the chatbot in a FastAPI service
-* Add a simple frontend
+* Add retrieval thresholds and confidence scores
-* Implement query rewriting to improve retrieval
+* Skip LLM calls when retrieval is weak
-* Add caching for repeated questions
+* Add structured observability (latency, request IDs)
+* Add automated evaluation with golden Q&A sets
+* Introduce streaming responses
-* Swap FAISS or the LLM provider to demonstrate modularity
+* Swap vector stores or LLM providers to demonstrate modularity

 ---